The Gateway Atlas

 Visual Research

-Based on the renderings and information provided by Carnival Cruise Line about the surrounding Gateway area, the Beaudry Interactive team created a moodboard to guide the art direction.
+Using renderings and reference materials provided by Carnival Cruise Line for the Gateway area, the Beaudry Interactive team developed a moodboard to inform the project’s art and design direction.

 Design Development